Member | Established: 1999 | Member since 1977

 SMO 5: International Public Sector Accounting Standards

 In 2014, it jointly established the Public Accounting Commission with the Belgian Institute of Registered Auditors to: (i) follow up with government authorities on IPSAS adoption; (ii) contribute to the developments of European Public Sector Accounting Standards (EPSAS) to encourage alignment with IPSAS; and (iii) provide training activities to assist members with the implementation of standards for a smooth transition process from “cash accounting” to “accrual basis accounting.”
+ITAA maintains that one of its priorities is to promote the work of accountants in the public sector.

-As the Belgian government continues to consider adoption of IPSAS and EPSAS, the IEC-IAB is encouraged to further consider how it may be able to proactively provide technical, advocacy, and other forms of support to the government to enhance public financial management in the jurisdiction.
+As the Belgian government continues to consider adoption of IPSAS and EPSAS, the ITAA is encouraged to further consider how it may be able to proactively provide technical, advocacy, and other forms of support to the government to enhance public financial management in the jurisdiction.

 -